ryanlaffoon/ryanlaffoon.github.io/_posts/2016-11-19-Launching-This-Site.md

 author: Ryan Laffoon
 icon: fa fa-rocket
 ---
 So, I Finally got around to putting a portfolio site together!
 I suppose you could say it's better late than never, and I would definitely agree, but I've been frankly wondering what took me so long to get started.

-The impetus for this has definitely been centered around my recent experiences with unemployment & the question of "What have you been working on lately?".
+The impetus for this has definitely been centered around my recent experiences with unemployment & that wonderful question...

+>"What have you been working on lately?"

 The answer is right here, friend.